nikopartanen/vyl-tujod-ocr/README.md

 |1939         |  Molodcov       |  ![](./samples/1939_04.png)        |
 |1939         |  Komi Cyrillic       |  ![](./samples/1939_09.jpg)        |

 The goal is to have materials that cover all writing systems in this period, so that OCR models could perform sufficiently well on both writing systems.
-This is also an experiment in OCR model fine tuning and larger adaptation|.
+This is also an experiment in OCR model fine tuning and larger adaptation.

+Currently